technologiestiftung/parla-api/README.md

 ![](https://img.shields.io/badge/Built%20with%20%E2%9D%A4%EF%B8%8F-at%20Technologiestiftung%20Berlin-blue)

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors-)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-# _>ki.anfragen (api)_
+# _>ki.anfragen (api & database)_

-This is a the api for the explorational project _>ki.anfragen_.
+This is a the api and database for the explorational project _>ki.anfragen_.
 This is not production ready.
 Currently we explore if we can make the parliamentary documentation provided by the "The Abgeordnetenhaus" of Berlin as open data https://www.parlament-berlin.de/dokumente/open-data more accessible by embedding all the data and do search it using vector similarity search.
 The project is heavily based on [this example](https://github.com/supabase-community/nextjs-openai-doc-search) from the supabase community.
 Built with [Fastify](https://fastify.dev/) and deployed to [render.com](https://render.com) using [docker](https://www.docker.com/).

 ## Prerequisites